 FCCAM can help with getting comfortable using online trainings.
 We’ve put specific directions under “Training”/”Online Training Sites”.
 You will find specific organizations broken out in the drop-down menu.
 There are specific directions for setting up individual accounts and then accessing trainings.
 Still not sure, email us to arrange for a call to help you further.

-Example: All these trainings are being presented through edWed early childhood education groups.
+Example of past trainings presented through edWed early childhood education groups.
 These groups are open to everyone.
-You just need to sign up for the group. (current for 10/2018)
+You just need to sign up for the group.

 TIP#1: Registering for online training webinars means you will receive links to an archived version.
 Don’t worry about the time of the live webinar.
 These archived versions also have the certificates available and the best part is they can be viewed whenever it works for you.
 You get access to topics of interest to you, variety in training, FREE and at a time it works for you.
 If you have weak wifi access at home, check out your local library.